What You'll Learn

 Summer in Australia doesn't just roast your skin, it nukes your car's clear coat and interior.
 Here is how to shield your pride and joy from UV damage, salt spray, and that nightmare red dust before the damage becomes permanent.

-Keeping Your Soft Top From Shrivelling In The Aussie Sun (Mar 2026)
+Keeping Your Paint From Frying Under the Aussie Sun (Apr 2026)